humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-27-speed-up-your-javascript-part-3.md

   - Performance
   - Recursion
 ---
 Recursion is the enemy of fast-running scripts.
 Too much recursion can cause the browser to grind to a halt or quit unexpectedly, and so must be addressed a serious performance problem in JavaScript.
 In [part 2][1] of this series, I wrote briefly about handling too much recursion in a function through memoization.
 Memoization is a technique for caching previously calculated values so that they need not be recalculated; when a recursive function is doing such a calculation, memoization is incredibly useful.
-The memoizer I presented was Crockford&#8217;s, and is useful primarily for recursive functions that return integers.
-All recursive functions, of course, don&#8217;t return integers.
+The memoizer I presented was Crockford's, and is useful primarily for recursive functions that return integers.
+All recursive functions, of course, don't return integers.
 A more generic `memoizer()` function can be created to deal with any type of recursive function:

     function memoizer(fundamental, cache){
         cache = cache || {}